tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 search through in the 9-by-9 version that the program **won't** finish in a reasonable amount of time.

-We can get a rough estimate of the number of different 9-by-9 Sudoku boards as follows.
+To see why, lets estimate the number of different 9-by-9 Sudoku boards.
 Each row has $9! = 362880$ possible permutations, and since there are 9 rows there are $9!^9 \approx 1.1 \times 10^{51}$ possibilities for this generate-and-test program to try.

 Assuming we could generate a *trillion* ($10^{12}$) permutations per second, it would take on the order of $10^{39}$ seconds to solve, which is about $3
 \times 10^{29}$ *centuries*.

 People can obviously solve 9-by-9 puzzles much more quickly than that.
 They do it by using Sudoku-specific knowledge to more efficiently figure out numbers.
 Our program has no knowledge about Sudoku other than what counts as a solution.
 With more work, it is possible to add extra knowledge to make it faster, but we don't do that here.